rust-cli/book/src/in-depth/docs.md

 ```

 Secondly, you need to use a `build.rs`
-to generate the manual file at compile-time
+to generate the manual file at compile time
 from the definition of your app
 in code.